GaetanLepage/phd-manuscript/sections/5_rl/4_results/0_index.typ

 === Alternative Cost Maps

-Before using #acr("WER") cost maps to compute the reward, we have conducted experiments with alternative cost maps.
+Before using #acr("WER") cost maps to compute the reward, we conducted experiments with alternative cost maps.
-As highlighted in previous @sec:rl:method:wer_maps:computing, computing #wer-cost is very compute-intensive.
+As highlighted in previous @sec:rl:method:wer_maps:computing, computing #wer-cost is very computationally intensive.
 Furthermore, the #acr("WER") cost is noisy and has some artifacts.
 The present study introduces an alternative formulation for the cost function #cost.
 This _analytical cost_ #analytical-cost is a closed-form formula that directly maps a state $s in cal(S)$ to its normalized cost.
 It was motivated to provide a replacement for the #acr("WER") cost maps, which are computationally heavy to create.
-We question whereas this synthetic cost could permit the training of effective policy that perform satisfyingly on the #acr("WER")-based environment.
+We questioned whether this synthetic cost could permit the training of an effective policy that perform on the #acr("WER")-based environment.
 The analytical cost is defined over the state space $cal(S)$ as:
 #func-def(
   analytical-cost,